-California state law limits credit check or application screening fees landlords can charge prospective tenants and specifies what landlords must do when accepting these types of fees.
+California state law limits how much landlords can charge applicants for credit check or rental application screening fees.
+California law also specifies what landlords must do when accepting these types of fees.

 Landlords in California should also be aware that consumers may place a "freeze" on their credit reports, preventing anyone but specified parties (such as law enforcement) from getting their credit report.
 (Cal.
 Civ.
-Code §§ 1785.11.2 and following.)
+Code §§ 1785.11.2 (2023) and following.)
 However, consumers can arrange for certain persons—such as a landlord or management company—to access their report; or the freeze itself can be suspended for a specified period of time.
-If an applicant has placed a freeze on his or her credit report, you’ll need access so that you can receive a copy of their report.
+When a credit report is frozen, the landlord will have to request access to receive a copy of the report.
 An applicant who fails to lift a freeze will have an incomplete application, which is grounds for rejecting that application.
 (Cal.
 Civ.
-Code § 1785.11.2(h).)
+Code § 1785.11.2(h) (2023).)